mayazeldin/image_processor_server_client/ReadMe.md

 - Required Arguments:
   - input
   - output
+- Assumes that a server is running at the specified host and port

 ---

 ### Things To Add
-- Memory Safeguarding in Server
+- Memory Safeguarding:
-  - Currently, when the image is received in a request in the server, it writes the contents of the image to a temporary file in disk.
-  Writing to the disk means that bigger images can be processed since there is more memory available in the disk than the stack.
-Writing the image directly to the stack could potentially lead to a stack overflow with large images.
-However, there is still a chance that with a very large image, the disk can run out of memory and cause the request to fail.
-With more time, I would want to find a method of processing the image in a way that does not require writing the whole image data out to memory and then converting it back to a nlimage.
-There should be a way of keeping the image in nlimage form and processing segments of the image at a time.
+  - Currently, when an image request is sent to the server, the image data is written to the stack in both the client and the server code.
+This could potentially lead to a stack overflow if large images are being processed or if there are many image requests being sent to the server.
+  I would want to implement the following safeguards:
+    1. Add a service queue so that there is a limit to the number of parallel requests against the server
+    2. Implement code that can limit the maximum size of an image
+    3. Investigate methodology to compress image data that are exchanged between client and server
 - Rotation Enum
   - Currently, my code only works for 90, 180, and 270 degree rotations.
-I would want to expand my code to handle more rotation degrees
+I would want to expand my code to handle arbitrary angle rotations
+- Create Docker File
+  - Currently, I have not implemented a Dockerfile that can run my code for user that does not have my production environment.